tykennUM/tykennUM.github.io/README.md

     </p>
     <a href="https://github.com/ttykkennedy/WiseGuy">WiseGuy</a>
     <p>
-      Created by Ty Kennedy, used C++, Lua, GLM, LuaBridge, SDL, Box2D, and Wwise to create a working Game Engine that can tool in creating any game from scratch.
+      Created by Ty Kennedy in EECS 498 Winter 2025, used C++, Lua, GLM, LuaBridge, SDL, Box2D, and Wwise to create a working Game Engine that can tool in creating any game from scratch.
     </p>
   </li>
 </ul>